meadowface/raspbian-qemu/README.md

 Quick Start
 -----------
-For a Debian-based system (tested with Ubuntu 16.04):
+The below will work for many Debian-based systems.
+Tested with **Ubuntu 16.04**, **Debian stretch (mid-2016)**, and **Debian sid (mid-2016)**.  **Debian jessie** requires [more effort to get the cross-compiler installed](README-jessie.md).

 ```
+# Install cross-compiler.
+This only needs to be done once.
+# See above if you are running Debian jessie.
+$ sudo apt install gcc-arm-linux-gnueabihf

-# Install requirements, this only needs to be done once and is the only
+# Install other requirements, this only needs to be done once.
-# thing that requires root until writing the image to an SD card.
-$ sudo apt install python3 patch make gcc-arm-linux-gnueabihf gcc bc parted e2fsprogs qemu-system-arm git
+$ sudo apt install python3 patch make gcc bc parted e2fsprogs qemu-system-arm git

 # Build a kernel binary.
 $ git clone --depth=1 https://github.com/raspberrypi/linux.git